polleverywhere/phantom-cluster-webfonts/README.md

   CPUs available.)
 * `iterations`: The number of work iterations to execute before killing this worker and restarting it.
-This is available to prevent phantomjs memory leaks from exhausting all the system memory (defaults to 100).
+This is available to prevent phantomjs memory leaks from exhausting all the system memory (defaults to 100.)
-* `phantomArguments`: An array of string specifying command-line arguments to pass into the phantomjs process.
+* `phantomArguments`: An array of strings specifying command-line arguments to pass into the phantomjs process.
 See
   [the phantomjs docs](https://github.com/ariya/phantomjs/wiki/API-Reference#command-line-options)
   for a list of available arguments.
 Defaults to no arguments.